HelloXiuXiu/code-notes/README.md

 ## Day 15

-React Query (TanStack Query) have a plugin to automatically sync your cached data with localStorage, sessionStorage or IndexedDB (so colled persisters).
+React Query (TanStack Query) have a plugin to automatically sync your cached data with localStorage, sessionStorage or IndexedDB (so called persisters).
 More in [docs.](https://tanstack.com/query/v4/docs/framework/react/plugins/persistQueryClient)

 ```js
 import { QueryClient } from '@tanstack/react-query'